Dr Miriam Goldby, BA LLD (Malta) LLM (LSE) PhD (UCL)

 Email: firstname.lastname@example.orgRoom Number: Lincoln's Inn Fields

-Dr Miriam Goldby is Professor of Shipping, Insurance and Commercial Law at the Centre for Commercial Law Studies, Queen Mary University of London, Director of the Centre’s Insurance, Shipping and Aviation Law Institute, Co-Academic Director of its Institute of Transnational Commercial Law and Director of its LLM in International Shipping Law.
-She is a member of the Comité Maritime International (CMI) Standing Committee on Carriage of Goods and of the International Chamber of Commerce (ICC) Commercial Law and Practice Committee.
+Dr Miriam Goldby is Professor of Shipping, Insurance and Commercial Law at the Centre for Commercial Law Studies, Queen Mary University of London, Director of the Centre’s Insurance, Shipping and Aviation Law Institute and Director of its International Shipping Law LLM.
+She is a member of the Comité Maritime International (CMI) Standing Committee on Carriage of Goods, vice-chair of the International Chamber of Commerce UK (ICC UK) Commercial Law and Practice Committee.
 She is the author of Electronic Documents in Maritime Trade: Law and Practice (OUP), the second edition of which was published in 2019 and has published extensively in the fields of shipping, insurance and financial law.
-She has received research funding from the British Academy, the Economic and Social Research Council (ESRC) and Lloyd’s of London and has contributed to research undertaken by the Bank of England and the English Law Commission.
-She is a member of the Centre for Maritime Law at the National University of Singapore and joined the centre as a visiting senior research fellow in March and April 2019.
+She has received research funding from the British Academy, the Economic and Social Research Council (ESRC) and Lloyd’s of London and has contributed to research undertaken by the Bank of England on InsurTech and the Law Commission on Anti-Money Laundering.
+She is a member of the Centre for Maritime Law at the National University of Singapore and joined the centre as a visiting senior research fellow in 2019.
+She is on a part-time secondment to the Law Commission to work on Phase 1 of the Commission’s Digital Assets Project between November 2020 and January 2022.

 - Art Transactions